 It sounds like your driver's license for revoked for life.
 A "lifetime" revocation means that your driver's license is "permanently" revoked.
 But, after the passage of time, you may be able to get your license back.
-A skilled attorney can review your criminal history and explain DMV's regulations...Read more »
+A skilled attorney can review your criminal history...Read more »

 It depends on what you mean by "felony possession."
 Of a firearm?
 Drugs?
 Generally, in addition to the type of charges involved, your criminal history, being on probation or parole, and the facts of your cases are the biggest factors.
-A skilled defense attorney can help you weigh the pros and cons...Read more »
+A skilled defense attorney can help you weigh the pros...Read more »

 Am I served with subpoena if I talk to someone From DA's office over phone and my identity is not asked for but the phone line is on my name.
 Also I don't want to give my new address to them, is it ok to do so.

 For you to be "served" with a subpoena means that somebody, usually a Sheriff's Deputy, must actually serve you with a subpoena.
-If you get the subpoena in some other way--say, you get it mailed to you, or you talk to somebody on the phone--is NOT a way of getting "served" if you are a witness in a...Read more »
+If you get the subpoena in some other way--say, you get it mailed to you, or you talk to somebody on the phone--is NOT a way of getting "served"...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.